Symphony No. 25 (Mozart)

 The Symphony No. 25 in G minor, K. 183/173 dB, was written by the then 17-year-old Wolfgang Amadeus Mozart in October 1773, shortly after the success of his opera seria Lucio Silla.
 It was completed in Salzburg on 5 October, a mere two days after the completion of his Symphony No. 24.
 Its first movement was used as the opening music in Miloš Forman's biographical film Amadeus.

-This is one of two symphonies Mozart composed in G minor, sometimes referred to as the "little G minor symphony".
-The other is the Symphony No. 40; see also Mozart and G minor.
+This is one of only two symphonies in minor key that Mozart ever composed, both in G minor, referred to as the "Little G minor Symphony".
+The other is the No. 40, which is named the "Great G minor Symphony" since it is significantly longer than this one and has a larger scoring.

+A typical performance of the symphony would take roughly 20 minutes.

 Movements

 The symphony is laid out in standard classical form: